 Now, to be clear, everyone pretty much universally uses 100 year GWP values, so you often never see the time period even cited.
 It is just assumed you know it is 100 years.
 But occasionally, someone will use something different, not realizing that they are breaking convention.
 It is also possible to compute an infinite time horizon GWP value, which would basically mean that accounted for every bit of radiative forcing of every molecule of gas as long as it existed in the atmosphere.

 The last complication relates to the fact that the IPCC keeps updating its GWP values with each of its scientific assessment reports.
 It makes sense to update GWP values as our scientific understanding improves.
 However, the problem is that people are using and making commitments based on GWP values while these revisions are taking place.
-So, say a company or a country commits to reduce its emissions by 10% and achieves that goal.
+So, say a company or a country commits to reducing its emissions by 10% and achieves that goal.
 Then all of a sudden GWP values change and now they no longer make the goal using the new GWP values (due to the mix of different GHGs they emit and reduce).
 It would be like moving the net after you already kicked the ball towards the goal.

 For this reason, the Kyoto Protocol fixed the use of GWP values published by the IPCC in 1996 in its Second Assessment Report.
 Since then the IPCC has updated its GWP values three times, in 2001, 2007, and 2013.
 The result has been a proliferation of GWP values out there that leads to a lot of confusion.